top of page

 In a perfect world, we could all afford a brand new flash caravan that we could live comfortably in for an eternity.
 Sadly, this isn’t that perfect world we all dream of.
 We need to be realistic when choosing the caravan.

 Saving - Some people save for years to buy their caravan.
 Kudos to you guys, you’re absolute legends saving for that long and never losing sight of the dream.
-It can take years and years, depending on your circumstances to save up as much as some of these caravans can cost nowadays.
-You can read our article here for money saving tips and hits
+It can take years and years, depending on your circumstances, to save up as much as some of these caravans can cost nowadays.
+You can read our article here for money saving tips and hits.

 Working entitlements - some people have annual leave accrued at work, and others who have been with their same employer for over 10 years may have long service leave entitlements.
 This money can also be cashed out with a lot of employers.
 Depending on your earnings, and how many hours you have accrued, this could be worth thousands to you!